scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 Great!
-Now, although the sum of two SPD matrices is an SPD matrix, their difference or their linear combination with non-positive weights are not necessarily!
+Now, although the sum of two SPD matrices is an SPD matrix, their difference or their linear combination with non-positive weights are not necessarily.
 Therefore we need to work in a tangent space of the SPD manifold to perform simple machine learning that relies on linear operations.
 The :code:`preprocessing` module with its :code:`ToTangentSpace` class allows to do exactly this.

 .. code:: python